 Professor at ETH Zurich + Engineer, Architect, Designer, Builder, and Director.

 Catherine is also a faculty member of the AI Center at ETH Zurich.
 With an affiliation at EMPA, she also collaborates with the Urban Energy Systems Lab.
-She also co-founded several companies and labs, such as Anku and the DiCE lab.
-She is a member of the board of Switzerland Innovation Park Central and the reuse association Cirkla.
-Next to this, she is on the Steering Committee of the Centre for Augmented Computational Design in Architecture, Engineering and Construction, also known as Design++.
-Finally, she is also a PI in the National Centre of Competence in Research on Digital Fabrication (DFAB) and in the Future Cities Lab.
+She also co-founded several companies and labs and has served on several boards of associations, companies, and innovation initiatives.
+Next, she is the Chair of the Advisory Board of the Centre for Augmented Computational Design in Architecture, Engineering and Construction, also known as Design++.
+Finally, she is a PI in the National Centre of Competence in Research on Digital Fabrication (DFAB) and the Future Cities Lab.
 Combining digital innovation with circular, regenerative construction drives all aspects of her academic, designer, entrepreneurial, and filmmaking work.

 Education